martinezelx/project-iobank/README.md

 4. Some change in the nomenclature of the method names may be necessary to better adapt it to the SOLID principle.
 5. Fix swagger schemas.
 6. Add more logs.
+7. The blockchain part of the project has not been possible for me to do it due to lack of time.

 ## Run tests
 You can use your favorite IDE to run the tests or use the following command: